sonic-net/SONiC/doc/Yang Model Guidelines.md

 }
 ```

-### 5. It is best to categorized Yang Modules based on a networking components.
+### 5. It is best to categorized YANG Modules based on a networking components.
 For Example, it is good to have separate modules for VLAN,  ACL, PORT and IP-ADDRESSES etc.
 ```
 sonic-acl.yang
 sonic-interface.yang